medic/cht-core/api/README.md

 Special values reside in the property `_meta`, so you can't have a form field named `_meta`.
 Only strings and numbers are currently support as field values.

-All property names will be lowercased and any properties beginning with `_` (underscore) will be ignored.
+All property names will be lowercased.

 | Key                  | Description                                                                                        |
 | -------------------- | -------------------------------------------------------------------------------------------------- |